 The mirrored columns throughout the space became more than structural elements; they acted as interactive storytelling devices that reflected both the guests and the culture of TikTok back at them.
 Each mirror was emblazoned with phrases like “Flex on Em’,” pulling language directly from trends and creator vernacular to create a sense of familiarity and playfulness.
 The reflections captured the energy of the crowd, neon accents, and dynamic visuals, turning every angle into a photo opportunity while reinforcing TikTok’s role as a platform where culture is made and remixed in real time.
 These bold, trend-inspired messages turned the physical space into a living extension of the For You Page, allowing guests to see themselves literally and figuratively within the TikTok universe.

-The DJ booth pulsed as a centerpiece of the activation, with music that shifted seamlessly between programming blocks, creator takeovers, and live sessions.
+The DJ booth pulsed as a centerpiece of the activation, with music that shifted seamlessly between programming blocks, creator takeovers, and live sessions with ample audience angagement and trivia.
 DJs amplified the mood throughout the day, creating an ever-changing soundtrack that matched the energy of each moment, from morning panels to late-night dance circles.
 The booth itself became a stage, serving as a constant reminder that TikTok thrives on sound.
 Every beat, remix, and track selection demonstrated how music drives culture on the platform, anchoring the entire space in rhythm and movement.
+Picking talent who resonated with the sound of the platform brought the whole space and DJ activation together, making it feel like the app in everyone's pockets.

 The night market experience was designed as a vibrant, creator-driven celebration that brought the For You Page to life.
 Instead of a traditional networking event, we built a bustling, multi-sensory marketplace where creators weren’t just participants but the centerpiece of the experience.
 Not only did I work with ASOAE to create the booths and materials, we also picked specific creators to man the booths that tie into our overall storytelling narrative.
 Each booth and activation was tied to a creator’s unique world, whether it was showcasing their art, fashion, or music, or hosting live demonstrations that invited attendees into their creative process.
 The market reflected TikTok’s eclectic spirit, mixing performances, product drops, and interactive installations so that guests could engage with creators in real time.
 This approach made the night market feel like a physical manifestation of TikTok culture, emphasizing discovery, connection, and the platform’s ability to transform creators into trendsetters and entrepreneurs.